x684867/nemesis_server/src/nodejs/doc/api/crypto.markdown

 ## Recent API Changes

-The Crypto module was added to Node before there was the concept of a unified Stream API, and before there were Buffer objects for handling binary data.
+The Crypto package was added to Node before there was the concept of a unified Stream API, and before there were Buffer objects for handling binary data.